pacificpelican/gallery4/readme.md

 > To make sure a user-created adminstrative account [in contrast to the pre-created "admin" account] has the expected privileges, after you have created it you can go into phpMyAdmin and change the integer [default 1] that corresponds to your user id (as found in the users table) in the users_levels table to 10 or higher.

 > The Gallery4 app runs out of the [index.php](index.php) in the root of the project.
 In your server's settings, point the document root to the top level folder of the project.

-Gallery 4 is a fork of [Lovebird](http://lovebird.pacificio.com).
-The LoveBird project was originally developed for [Jessica McKeown](http://jessica.sf3am.com) Photography.